hanabi/hanabi.github.io/Reference.md

 * In a normal *Elimination Finesse*, the right-most card is called for.
 * However, if an *Elimination Finesse* calls for a card that specifically has *Speculation Elimination Notes* on it, then the **left-most** card is called for instead of the right-most card.

+### The Early Fix Clue Chop Move

+* As noted in the *Fix Clues* section, a *Fix Clue* is required before a misplay occurs on duplicated cards.
+But usually, the misplay will not occur until late in the game, because there is always some other extra card (that is not currently playable) that it could be.
+* Thus, if other urgent things are at hand, you can usually defer giving some *Fix Clue* for a long time and hope that through ancillary information and the context of the game, the player will "naturally" figure out that the card is duplicated.
+* So if a *Fix Clue* is given early to you, it can be strange.
+You were happily discarding, and now all of a sudden you are being fixed on a card that was just sitting in your hand and was not in danger of being misplayed.
+* This usually means that your chop suddenly became important, so the *Fix Clue* was given early to give you a good discard and keep you occupied.
+Thus, you should permanently chop move one card.

 ### The Chop Transfer